Touch and go on Brisbane’s new runway

 Saturday 23 May 2020: Brisbane Airport Corporation (BAC) and Airservices Australia conducted two flight checks on Brisbane’s new runway this afternoon.

-BAC’s flight check included the first ‘touch and go’ on the new runway, undertaken by a small turbo prop aircraft.
+BAC’s flight check included the first ‘touch and go’ on the new runway, undertaken by a Twin Comanche aircraft.
 The first official passenger jet landing and departure will take place on runway opening, Sunday 12 July 2020.

 Prior to the flight check, Airside Operations will complete a runway serviceability inspection.